Toggle menu

 Works in conservation areas that require planning permission

 In a conservation area, planning permission is required for some works that would ordinarily constitute permitted development.
-Please contact the Planning Duty Officer for confirmation as to whether permission is required.
+Details relating to Permitted Development (opens new window) can be found via the link.

 Article 4 directions